 - Branch naming: `type/TICKET-description` (e.g., `feat/PLAT-123-add-caching`)

-- Tests required for all new endpoints — check `*_test.go` pattern
+- Tests required for every new endpoint — match the `*_test.go` pattern

-- No direct database queries from API handlers — use repository pattern
+- No direct database queries from API handlers — use the repository pattern

 ## Do NOT